arpanp1986/interviewTest/README.md

-## API endpoints for querying JSON using postgres DB with columntype as jsonb.
+## API endpoints for querying JSON objects using postgres DB with columntype as jsonb

-Following is the list of all API endpoints with all possible status code and responses.
+Following is the list of API endpoints with status codes and sample responses.

 ### Request `GET /countries_jsonb`